kalamkitty/pands-project/README.md

    To save this to a single text file.
 At my first attempt, I used write to txt file, notes from lecture, however the data did not look tidy, therefore I did further research (https://pandas.pydata.org/docs/user_guide/options.html)
    Organise the data.

 2. Summary of data : min, max, median, skew, mean, std of each variable ("how to calculate summary statistics pandas).
 Used pandas' math functions to do this, but the code looked repetitive.
 To represent the summary stats on a table (towardsdatascience), using pandas' decribe method, compile the summary stats and display on a table.
-Summary of stats over all and by iris class using groupby function. (to do)
+Summary of stats over all and by iris class using groupby function. (activestate)

 3. For visual representation of data, there are Matplotlib, Seaborn and more (simplelilearn).
 Histogram of each variable, use matplotlib, showing the frequancy/distribution of a variable.
 Using w3 as base for my code.
-Histogram for entire data set and also by class.
+Histogram by class using seaborn (dataindependent).
+Step (element = "step") hard to read.
+Grouping data in python.
+   Scatter plots, correlation between variables.
+Used plt.close to avoid overlapping plots.